-- Encryption.
-Sensitive data should always be encrypted—whether it’s stored in the cloud, on local devices or in databases.
-Data should also be encrypted when it’s transferred across the network or the internet.
-Make sure to use most current cryptographically secure algorithm.
-Otherwise, data is vulnerable to dictionary attacks.
+- Encryption: Sensitive data should be encrypted wherever it’s stored, whether in the cloud, on local device disks, or in a database.
+Data transferred across the network, including the internet, should also be encrypted.
+Cryptographically insecure encryption algorithms are insufficient to protect data.
+The most current cryptographically secure algorithm should be used, or data is vulnerable to dictionary attacks.

-- Data masking.
-Only authorized users should be able to view full financial details and communications sent in email or on a website.
-Make sure to hide details that could be used for phishing or social engineering attacks.
-For example, customer service representatives should only be able to view the last four digits of a credit card—not the entire number.
+- Data masking: Only authorised users should be able to view complete financial details and communications sent by email or on a website.
+Content should never contain details that an attacker could use for phishing or social engineering.
+For example, customer service representatives should only have permissions to view the last four digits of a customer’s credit card for verification, not the entire number.

-- Backups.
-If your data is stolen or corrupted, backups will restore any lost information.
-Backups offer resilience from data loss and keep downtime at a minimum.
-They’re a key component in disaster recovery, business continuity and compliance.
+- Backups and data resilience: Should the organisation suffer from a data breach or corruption, backups will restore any lost information.
+Backups offer resilience from data loss and minimise downtime.
+They are key to disaster recovery, business continuity, and compliance.

-- Authentication and authorization: These processes ensure appropriate users can access specific data sets.
-Authentication involves proof of identity through passwords, biometrics, or multifactor authentication.
-Authorization determines whether the user has the proper permissions to access and interact with specific data, using principles like least privilege access and role-based access control.
+- Authentication and authorisation: These processes ensure appropriate users can access specific data sets.
+Authentication involves proof of identity through passwords, biometrics, or multi-factor authentication.
+Authorisation determines whether the user has the proper permissions to access and interact with specific data, using principles like least privilege access and role-based access control.